Code of Ethics and Disclosure

 Code of Ethics

 Life In LoFi does not accept any sort of payment for mentioning or reviewing an app or product.
 We do not accept any sort of payment or compensation to fast-track an “express review.”

-Promo codes do not effect the results of our reviews.
+We sometimes receive promo codes and review units for free.
+These do not guarantee we will review an app or an item and they do not effect the content and results of our reviews.
 We do not trade promo codes for a guarantee of a positive review.

 We do not guarantee reviews or mentions in exchange for ad purchases.
 Developers and companies who advertise here are treated the same as those who don’t.

 All advertisements will be clearly marked as such.
 While we may publish a piece written by an employee of an app developer or manufacturer, they will be written from the standpoint of an expert in their field and not as an “Infomercial.”
 Any connections or possible conflicts of interest will be clearly disclosed in the article.
-We do not publish “Advertorial” pieces.
+Any advertorial or sponsored posts are clearly labeled as such.

 We will always write the truth about an app, product or service regardless of whether it’s good or bad.

 We will not publish a review of an app, product or service that was not tested hands-on by the author of that review.

 We are not employed by Apple Computer or any app or product developer for iPhone.
 We do own more than one iPhone and several Apple computers.